yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

    ![](../media/openai-labs_deploy-model-2&3.png "Deploy model configurations")

-7. Click on the **Create** button to deploy a model which you will be playing around with as you proceed.
+7. Click on the **Create** button to deploy a model that you will be playing around with as you proceed.

    > **Note**:You can ignore the "Failed to fetch deployments quota information" notification.

    > **Note**: Each Azure OpenAI model is optimized for a different balance of capabilities and performance.
-We'll use the **3.5 Turbo** model series in the **GPT-3** model family in this exercise, which is highly capable for language understanding.
-This exercise only uses a single model, however deployment and usage of other models you deploy will work in the same way.
+We'll use the **3.5 Turbo** model series in the **GPT-3** model family in this exercise, which is highly capable of language understanding.
+This exercise only uses a single model, however, deployment and usage of other models you deploy will work in the same way.

      > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
      > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
      > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

 ### Task 3: Set up an application in Cloud Shell